sendbird/sendbird-uikit-ios/README.md

 ### Install UIKit for iOS

-UIKit for iOS can be installed through either [`CocoaPods`](https://cocoapods.org/) or [`Carthage`](https://github.com/Carthage/Carthage):
+UIKit for iOS can be installed through either [`CocoaPods`](https://cocoapods.org/), [`Carthage`](https://github.com/Carthage/Carthage) or [`Swift Package Manager`](https://swift.org/package-manager/):

 > Note: Sendbird UIKit for iOS is Sendbird Chat SDK-dependent.
-If you install the UIKit, `CocoaPods` will automatically install the Chat SDK for iOS as well.
-The minimum requirement of the Chat SDK for iOS is 3.0.216 or higher.
+The minimum requirement of the Chat SDK for iOS is 3.0.226 or higher.

 #### - CocoaPods